Burlington Municipal Airport (Wisconsin)

 Burlington Municipal Airport (ICAO: KBUU, FAA LID: BUU) is a public use airport located 1 mi northwest of the central business district of Burlington, a city in Racine County, Wisconsin, United States.

-It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2021–2025, in which it is categorized as a local general aviation facility.
+It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2025–2029, in which it is categorized as a regional general aviation facility.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned BUU by the FAA but has no designation from IATA.

 The airport does not have scheduled airline service.
 The closest airport with scheduled airline service is Milwaukee Mitchell International Airport, about 27 mi to the northeast.

 Facilities and aircraft

 Burlington Municipal Airport covers an area of 240 acre at an elevation of 780 feet (238 m) above mean sea level.
 It has two runways: 11/29 is 4,300 by 75 feet (1,311 x 23 m) with an asphalt surface; 1/19 is 2,410 by 130 feet (735 x 40 m) with a turf surface.

 The airport has approved GPS and VOR instrument approaches.

 For the 12-month period ending May 5, 2021, the airport had 54,900 aircraft operations, an average of 150 per day: 98% general aviation, 1% military and 1% air taxi.

-In January 2023, there were 49 aircraft based at this airport: 40 single-engine, 5 multi-engine and 4 jet.
+In August 2024, there were 107 aircraft based at this airport: 97 single-engine, 5 multi-engine, 4 jet and 1 helicopter.